 "You want to catch a leak before it turns into a serious problem," says Calello.
-Carbon monoxide is called the "Silent Killer" because it is a gas that gives no warning - you can't see it, smell it or taste it.
 "Don't gamble with your family's health and well-being; CO detectors are a must."
 Battery-operated carbon monoxide detectors should be put on every level of the home and near every sleeping area.
 Always check the batteries of both detectors (fire and CO) when changing the clocks twice a year for daylight savings time.
+"When the alarm on your carbon monoxide detector sounds, take it seriously; get outside immediately and call for help."